Unit 2 - Practice Quiz

 35 In the context of media and community, 'Glocalization' refers to:

-A. The complete destruction of local culture
+A. The dominance of local media over global media

 B. The adaptation of global media products to local contexts